Jbleezy/BO1-Reimagined/README.md

 * Zombies killed from a Nuke count as kills for the player who grabbed the Nuke

 ### Wunderwaffe (Powerup)
-* Powerup model now shows Wunderwaffe weapon model
+* Now displays lightning bolt model
 * Switch weapons to end powerup duration
 * Powerup can now drop while one is already active